 The recruitment process is subject to the provisions of the Privacy Act 2020.
 Personal information collected during this appointment process will be used solely for assessing your suitability for employment in this position.
-It will be held confidentially by the Commissioner, the recruitment and assessment consultants, the interview panel and to Public Service Commission staff who will assist the Commissioner with this appointment process.
+It will be held confidentially by the Commissioner, the recruitment and assessment consultants, the interview panel and to Te Kawa Mataaho staff who will assist the Commissioner with this appointment process.
 Evaluative information will be held in confidence and you do not have right of access to it.

 Your authority is needed to gather some of this information and an authorisation section is attached for this purpose.
+If you are appointed to this position the information will be retained.
+If you are unsuccessful all of your application documents will be destroyed, unless you request that they be returned.